ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-28-driving-into-the-sahara.md

 comments: true
 ---

 I enjoyed one more tea with [Hossine]({% post_url 2018-02-25-hanging-out-with-hossine %}) on Sunday morning before I started my trip into the Sahara.
 My first checkpoint was [Assa](https://www.google.co.ma/maps/place/Assa/).
 The small town seemed friendly and quiet.
-I only saw few people on the streets when passing the most southern point of my trip through Morocco.
+I didn't see a lot of people on the streets when passing the most southern point of my trip through Morocco.

 ![Passing Assa](/assets/images/IMG_1702.jpg)